9 Ways To Use Lomi Dirt… Or Not? (I’m Skeptical)

 This post contains affiliate links.
 I’ve included them in case this post helps you decide that one of these electric composters is right for you.
 But as you can see from my discussion below, I don’t really recommend either of the items for most people.

 Maybe I should have titled this article 9 Ways Not To Use Your Lomi Dirt.

 As a self-proclaimed composting nerd who owns a composting business and writes a lot about composting for others, I get so many questions about composting at home.
 By far one of the most common questions I receive relates to electric composters.
 When contemplating an investment in an expensive electric compost machine like the Lomi, so many people ask me about how to use Lomi dirt (i.e. the output from the Lomi machine).

 I want to see composting become much easier for everyday people.
 I really hoped electric composters would be the magic tool to make this happen.
 Unfortunately, after using them for a couple of years, I just don’t think that’s the case.
-I’ll provide a more detailed review of the Lomi soon (and you can see my full review of the FoodCycler here).
+You can see my full review of the FoodCycler here.
+I intended to write a review of the Lomi, but after using it for a while, ended up writing this post about six reasons not to buy an electric composter instead.
 For now, let’s focus on ways to use the output – because if you can’t effectively use the output, it doesn’t seem worth the investment.

 Are Electric Composters Worth The Investment?

 I’ve thought long and hard about the effectiveness of electric composters.
 I try to provide a variety of advice and feedback about composting at home based on my own experience and what I’ve learned from others to help as many people as possible reduce their food waste and limit the organic materials they send to the landfill.